 With the decreased use of moth-proofing, the incidence of clothing and rugs damaged by the clothes moth has increased significantly in recent years.
 Fabrics injured by clothes moths have holes eaten through them by small, white larvae.
 Materials left undisturbed for some time or stored in dark places (such as a closet, attic, or drawer) are most severely injured by these insects.
 The adults are small and champagne-colored.
-They can often be seen running over the surface of the infested goods when exposed to light or flying somewhat aimlessly about the houses or closets.
-Clothing moth larvae feed on wool, hair, feathers, furs, upholstered furniture, taxidermy, occasionally on dead insects and dry dead animals.
+They can often be seen running over the surface of the infested goods when exposed to light or flying somewhat aimlessly about homes or closets.

 - Size: 1/4 inch to 3/8 inch (7-10 mm) in length with a wingspread of about 3/8 inch (10 mm)

-- Color – Adult: Clothes moths are small, straw-colored, yellow-tan, or buff-colored insects, with narrow wings fringed with hairs.
-A tuft of hairs on the head reddish-gold in color.
+- Color – Adult: Clothes moths are small, buff or brown colored insects, with narrow wings fringed with hairs.

-- Color – Larva: The larva is whitish colored with a brown head.
+- Color – Larva: The larva is whitish colored with a brown or black head.

 Life History, Food & Signs of Infestations

 Insect Lifestyle: Generally, developmental time for the clothes moth from egg to adult in room temperature with a good food source is approximately 45 days.
-Mating and egg laying begins almost immediately after adults emerge from the pupa.
+Mating and egg laying begins almost immediately after adults emerge from the cocoon.
 Adult moths do not feed and die within one month.
-Female moths can lay up to 57 small, pin-head size, white eggs on or near the fabric, clothing or furnishing they infest.
+Female moths can lay more than 50 small, pin-head size, white eggs on or near the fabric, clothing or furnishing they infest.

 Food & Feeding: Clothes moth larvae feed on woolens, mohair, feathers, fur, hair, leather, dead insects and dried animal carcasses.
 Infestations occur in clothing, carpets, rugs, furs, fabrics, blankets, stored wool products, upholstery, mounted animals, piano felts, fish meal, milk powder and brush bristles.
 The caterpillar may feed on fabrics of vegetable origin or synthetics, if the fabrics are mixed with wool, or may use such materials to construct their cocoons.
-Synthetics, cottons, and other plant materials are not attacked by the webbing clothes moth larvae unless these items are stained with food or body oils.
+Synthetics, cottons, and other plant materials are not attacked by the webbing clothes moth larvae unless these items are stained with food or body oils or in direct contact with other woolens or natural animal fibers.
 Although synthetics may be ingested, they cannot be digested.